 But also, if you've worked with pineapple in baking before, you know that it often helps produce a moist result and add flavor.
 Carrot cake or hummingbird cake are perfect examples!
 So the pineapple in this banana bread gives us the texture we want, plus a fun hint of pineapple flavor!

-And finally, this pineapple banana bread uses an ingredient that I LOVE: sour cream!
-You’ll note that I use sour cream a lot in my baking: my Chocolate Sour Cream Pound Cake or my Lemon Poppyseed Scones are examples of that.
+And finally, we're using an ingredient that I LOVE: sour cream!
+You'll note that I use sour cream a lot in my baking: my Chocolate Sour Cream Pound Cake or my Lemon Poppyseed Scones are examples of that.
 I find that it adds to that moist texture that we want, plus it reacts with the baking soda in this banana bread to give it a bit more rise.

 - browned butter - check out this blog post for details on how to brown butter with images and step-by-step instructions!
 Once your butter is browned, let it cool a bit to room temperature.

 - granulated sugar and light brown sugar - this combination of sugars gives this banana bread a nice balanced sweetness.
 The brown sugar also adds a bit of moisture as well.

 - eggs - make sure your eggs are room temperature so that they can help to give you the maximum rise and help your banana bread to bake evenly.

 - sour cream - adds moisture, lift, and added flavor!

 - overripe bananas - they should be nice and spotty, almost black.
 Mash them up really well!

 - canned crushed pineapple - adds a bit of pineapple flavor and a lot of moisture.